 Lloyds TSB has been involved in some controversies including a money laundering operation that resulted in it being fined £350 million dollars by the US government.
 There have also been accusations of tax avoidance and complaints to the Financial Ombudsman by customers.
 Compared to its nearest rival Barclays, there was more.

-2013 saw a fine from the Financial Services Authority (now the Financial Conduct Authority, who also regulates the payday loans sect) for serious failings regarding staff bonuses.
+In 2013 Lloyds received a fine from the Financial Services Authority (now the Financial Conduct Authority, who also regulates the payday loans sect) for serious failings regarding staff bonuses.
 Lloyds told staff that they would have their pay cut or face demotion if they did not hit certain targets.
 Consequently, it led to some mis-selling of financial products.
 Lloyds Banking was also involved in the LIBOR rate fixing scandal that hit the headlines in 2014.
 They had to pay a fine of some £218 million.

 In 2015, Lloyds was fined by the FCA for its failure to investigate and properly handle complaints regarding Personal Protection Insurance.
 However, it was not alone in this as other banks have received similar fines.